WSSSDC/Equalis-App/README.md

 ## 💻 Lines of Code
 - 389 lines of Python Code
 - 213 lines of Solidity Code
-- X lines of Flutter
+- 1689 lines of Flutter

 ## 🙇‍♂️ Acknowledgements

 We would like to thank DeltaHacks for the opportunity to create and develop our idea.